mohammadrezaeicode/mr-excel-repo/README.md

 > [!NOTE]
 > The related interface has not changed, so the sheet needs to be provided in TypeScript.

+#### Improvements

+- Begin adding JSDoc comments to the main functions and interfaces.

 ### Version 6.0.1 (2024-08-11)